Instant view: U.S.-China trade talks end with deal uncertain

 KIP EIDEBERG, VICE PRESIDENT OF PUBLIC AFFAIRS AND ADVOCACY, THE ASSOCIATION OF EQUIPMENT MANUFACTURERS

 “The problem with the administration’s approach is that it continues to create uncertainty in the marketplace.
 This is bad news for equipment manufacturers looking to take advantage of a more competitive tax code and a strong economy.
 And it is particularly bad for the agricultural equipment industry, which depends on a strong farm economy.
 The President’s comments that money from the additional tariffs would allow the U.S. to buy more agricultural goods from goods from American farmers misses the mark.
-Our industry is looking for structural reforms to China’s trade and industrial policies without tariffs, not targeted aid for farmers to offset import taxes on Americans.
+Our industry is looking for structural reforms to China’s trade and industrial policies without tariffs, not targeted aid for farmers to offset retaliatory tariffs by the Chinese.

 “The current impasse comes at the expense of equipment manufacturers, who will yet again be forced to make tough decisions at a time when they should be focused on growing their businesses.
 It is time to stop doubling down on tariffs as a negotiating tactic and work out a long-term deal with China, so that equipment manufacturers can focus on what they do best: build things in America.”